Messier 13

-Messier 13 or M13, also designated NGC 6205 and sometimes called the Great Globular Cluster in Hercules or the Hercules Globular Cluster, is a globular cluster of several hundred thousand stars in the constellation of Hercules.
+Messier 13, or M13 (also designated NGC 6205 and sometimes called the Great Globular Cluster in Hercules, the Hercules Globular Cluster, or the Great Hercules Cluster), is a globular cluster of several hundred thousand stars in the constellation of Hercules.

 Discovery and visibility

-M13 was discovered by Edmond Halley in 1714, and cataloged by Charles Messier on June 1, 1764, into his list of objects not to mistake for comets; Messier's list, including Messier 13, eventually became known as the Messier Catalog.
+Messier 13 was discovered by Edmond Halley in 1714, and cataloged by Charles Messier on June 1, 1764, into his list of objects not to mistake for comets; Messier's list, including Messier 13, eventually became known as the Messier catalog.
+It is located at right ascension 16h 41.7m, declination +36° 28'.
+Messier 13 is often described by astronomers as the most magnificent globular cluster visible to northern observers.

-About one third of the way from Vega to Arcturus, four bright stars in Herculēs form the Keystone asterism, the broad torso of the hero.
+About one third of the way from Vega to Arcturus, four bright stars in Hercules form the Keystone asterism, the broad torso of the hero.
 M13 can be seen in this asterism 2/3 of the way north (by west) from Zeta to Eta Herculis.
-Although only telescopes with great light-gathering capability fully resolve the stars of the cluster, M13 may be visible to the naked eye depending on circumstances.
-With a low-power telescope, Messier 13 looks like a comet or fuzzy patch.
+With an apparent magnitude of 5.8, Messier 13 may be visible to the naked eye with averted vision on dark nights.
+Messier 13 is prominent in traditional binoculars as a bright, round patch of light.
+Its diameter is about 23 arcminutes and it is readily viewable in small telescopes.
+At least four inches of telescope aperture resolves stars in Messier 13's outer extent as small pinpoints of light.
+However, only larger telescopes resolve stars further into the center of the cluster.
 The cluster is visible throughout the year from latitudes greater than 36 degrees north, with the longest visibility during Northern Hemisphere spring and summer.

-It is located at right ascension 16h 41.7m, declination +36° 28'.
-With an apparent magnitude of 5.8, it is barely visible with the naked eye on clear nights.
-Its diameter is about 23 arcminutes and it is readily viewable in small telescopes.
-Nearby is NGC 6207, a 12th-magnitude edge-on galaxy that lies 28 arcminutes directly northeast.
+Nearby to Messier 13 is NGC 6207, a 12th-magnitude edge-on galaxy that lies 28 arcminutes directly northeast.
 A small galaxy, IC 4617, lies halfway between NGC 6207 and M13, north-northeast of the large globular cluster's center.

-In traditional binoculars, the Hercules Globular Cluster appears as a round patch of light.
-At least four inches of telescope aperture resolves stars in M13's outer extent as small pinpoints of light.
-However, only larger telescopes resolve stars further into the center of the cluster.
+At low powers the cluster is bracketed by two seventh-magnitude stars.